nav-solutions/gnss-protos/README.md

 We provide methods to both encode and decode data frames, and methods to work from a stream of padded bytes (re-aligned) (2) or a bit stream buffer for real-time interfaces (1):

-1. The `GpsDecoder` is the solution when working with real-time GPS/QZSS streams.
+1. The `GpsQzssDecoder` is the solution when working with real-time GPS/QZSS streams.
 It is capable to synchronize itself to the frame start (which is not aligned to a byte).
 But you have to manage your buffer and operate the API correctly.
 This method returns the number of processed _bits_ (not bytes).
 You are expected